alpoler/mohan2020/README.md

 Present your results and compare them to the original paper.
 Please number your figures & tables as if this is a paper.

 Retrieval performance of the DR is evaluated with Recall @K. Recall @K computes percentage of images whose k neighborhood contains at least one sample as same class as query image.
-It is worth to express that recall metric in image retrieval is different from those in recommendation.
+It is worth to express that recall metric in image retrieval is different from those in recommendation application.

 TABLE 1: Recall Results on CUB-200 Dataset